 Spirits of the Abandoned

-Workshop: Jan.
-18, Boyce Thompson Arboretum.
-Spirits of the Abandoned is very excited to announce an upcoming workshop at Boyce Thompson Arboretum State Park. on Jan.
-18, from 1-4 p.m.
+Friday February 12, Boyce Thompson Arboretum: Spirits of the Abandoned will be offering another "Spirits" themed workshop at Boyce Thompson Arboretum, State Park.
 The workshop will focus on telling a story with your images.
-We will be shooting the popular Drover's Shed, a little piece of abandoned Australia in AZ, (new gallery coming soon) with a focus on not just taking a snap-shot of an interesting structure but really getting to the heart and soul of it -- the Drover's Shed at the Arboretum is an awesome place to do just this, for any Spirits fans in the Phoenix, AZ area, join me and register here more info
+We will be shooting the popular Drover's Shed, a little piece of abandoned Australia in AZ, with a focus on not just taking a snap-shot of an interesting structure but really getting to the heart and soul of it.
+Register here: more info.